Maria Gulovich Liu

-Maria Gulovich Liu (October 19, 1921 - September 25, 2009) was a Slovak schoolteacher who joined the underground resistance during World War II.
+Maria Gulovich Liu (October 19, 1921 - September 25, 2009) was a Slovak schoolteacher who joined the overground resistance during World War II.
 She was awarded the Bronze Star for her "heroic and meritorious" service in aiding agents of the American Office of Strategic Services (OSS) and British intelligence escape Nazi-occupied territory during the winter of 1944-1945.

 Biography

 Gulovich was born in Litmanová, Slovakia, in Stará Ľubovňa in 1921.
 She was the blue-eyed daughter of Edmund Gulovich who was a Greek Catholic village priest and Anastasia who was an elementary school teacher.
 She attended the Greek Catholic Institute for Teachers in Prešov.
 She became a school teacher in Jarabina in 1940 and later in Hriňová.

 After Slovakia was occupied by Germany in 1939, Gulovich continued to teach.
 In early 1944, a Jewish friend asked Gulovich to hide his sister and her five-year-old son.
 She later recalled, "I never intended to hide anyone.
 My sister brought the woman's brother and he was crying and I'm a softie.
 And he said, 'Would you hide her just for a few days until she finds something else?'
 She never did.
 I was stuck with them."

 From April through June 1944, Gulovich hid the woman and her son in the Hriňová schoolhouse where she taught, allowing them to stay in the living quarters while she slept in the classroom.

 Her concealment of the Jews was reported to the Slovak authorities, and a Slovak Army captain was sent to question Gulovich about her actions.
 Fortunately for Gulovich, the Slovak officer sent to investigate was part of the anti-fascist resistance.
 Gulovich later recalled, "Lucky for me.
 Otherwise we wouldn't be here."

 The Slovak officer offered to find a new hiding place for the woman and her son if Gulovich would become a courier for the resistance.
 Gulovich reluctantly agreed and moved to Banská Bystrica, where she was employed as a dressmaker for an underground sympathizer.

 Her first mission required her to smuggle a short-wave radio in a suitcase on a train.
 She had a close call when the Gestapo stopped the train and began methodically checking all the passengers' luggage.
 In a 1989 interview, she recalled the incident as follows:There was a bunch of Wehrmacht officers sitting in a compartment and one started flirting with me -- which I gladly returned.
 They said, 'Fraulein' -- I spoke German at the time -- 'would you sit with us?'
 They made a seat for me in the compartment and the officer carried my suitcase into the compartment with him.
 The Gestapo came by, saluted, and went on."

 Because of her fluency in five languages (including Russian, Hungarian, Slovak) as well as speaking a little English, Gulovich was assigned to work as a translator for the resistance.
 When the Slovak National Uprising began at end of August 1944, she worked in the rebel headquarters translating documents from Slovak into Russian for Soviet military intelligence.